St Winifred’s Catholic Primary School

 - Have a ‘worry box’ so that children or adults can anonymously report bullying;

-- Ensure a named member of staff analyses the accident report book each week to look for patterns and warning signs;
+- Ensure a named member of staff analyses the accident report book and CPOMs each week to look for patterns and warning signs;

-- Ensure that the Head Teacher or Deputy Head Teacher always responds to phone calls or letters from parents concerning bullying behaviour and records actions to be taken;
+- Ensure that a member of the Leadership always responds to phone calls or letters from parents concerning bullying behaviour and records actions to be taken;

-- Ensure that all playground supervisors report concerns to the class teacher, Deputy Head Teacher or Head Teacher for investigation;
+- Ensure that all playground supervisors report concerns to the class teacher, Leadership Team for investigation;

 - Head Teacher will ensure that all teaching and support staff receive specific training and are vigilant about responding to bullying;